-The site will not need to use fire walls given the small quantities of waste on site.
+The site will use fire walls around the tyre bund.
 There is the requisite space on site to allow 6 m separation distances from buildings and other wastes.
-Loose tyres are stored in cages, also 6 m from other storage areas, buildings or processing equipment.
+Loose tyres are stored in the tyre bund whilst they await dispatch for further processing.
+Walls are made up of legio blocks conforming to the REI 240 fire resistance standard and are therefore fire resistant for at least four hours.